It doesn’t matter what you call it: a Golden Visa, residence by investment, or an immigrant investor program.

 While a visa can take a really long time to obtain, a Golden Visa application process is streamlined.
 You can expect to get your residence permit in a matter of a couple of months.

-For example, Spain has a legal requirement for its bureaucrats to process each Golden Visa application in 20 business days or less.
+For example, the Spain Golden Visa program has a legal requirement for its bureaucrats to process each Golden Visa application in 20 business days or less.

 2. THEY ARE ACCESSIBLE